College of Ayurvedic Diet & Digestion

 From an Ayurvedic perspective the difficult nature of peanuts means they tend to sit in the digestive system for a long time.
 They are already heating and when they're stuck in the GI and begin to ferment, that heat increases.
 This Pitta provocation can irritate the liver and cause a greater Pitta reaction in the body as a whole, as well as irritate the immune system and trigger a reaction.

-Peanut's being difficult to digest can also lead to toxins (ama).
+The difficulty of digesting peanuts can also lead to toxins (ama).
 As they are churned in the stomach, they begin to ferment.
-This creates gas and bloating due to the presence of bacterial endotoxins in the digestive tract.
-In our experiment, 54% of students noticed an increase in gas and bloating.
-For these students, foul smelling stools and sweat indicated the toxins from fermentation were substantial and absorbed into the bloodstream.
-Almost half of the student participants in this study reported stronger smelling stools.
+This creates gas and bloating and a buildup of bacterial endotoxins in the digestive tract.
+Foul smelling stools and sweat are signs the toxins from fermentation were substantial.

-Even if we don't experience a reaction right away, it is thought that frequency of consumption can play a role in immune reactions.
-This may be because the irritating qualities and toxins increase over time, eventually causing a reaction.
+Even if you don't experience a reaction right away, the frequency of consumption can play a role in immune reactions.
+The irritating qualities and toxins may keep triggering immune activity over time, eventually causing a reaction.

 Can we fix it?
-It certainly can be a challenge but we do offer some strategies and tips in our Mastering Ayurvedic Digestion & Nutrition course, which has an entire moduce on allergies!
+It certainly can be a challenge but we do offer some strategies and tips in our Mastering Ayurvedic Digestion & Nutrition course, which has an entire module on allergies!

 Peanuts Increase Irritability, Anxiety & Tension